 Find out what vandetanib is, how you have it and other important information about taking vandetanib.

-You might have it as part of a clinical trial for other types of thyroid cancer.
-It is also being looked at in trials for other types of cancer.
+You might also have it as part of a clinical trial for other types cancer, including other types of thyroid cancer.

 How it works